jhanajon/js-beatles-loops-lab-js-intro-000/README.md

 1-which accepts a number as a parameter

-2-create a variable that stores an empty array implement a do-while loop inside the function that adds `"I love the Beatles!"` to the empty array
+2-create a variable that stores an empty array

+3-implement a do-while loop inside the function that adds `"I love the Beatles!"` to the empty array

-3-Then the loop should increment the number passed in as a parameter
+4-Then the loop should increment the number passed in as a parameter

-4-he condition of the loop should check to see that the parameter number is less than `15`
+5-the condition of the loop should check to see that the parameter number is less than `15`

-5-The function should return the array with the strings `"I love the Beatles!"`
+6-The function should return the array with the strings `"I love the Beatles!"`